Vesko5252/CyberSprint_First/README.md

 ### Why Use Markdown?

-- 'Simplicity': Markdown is designed to be easy to write and read in plain text, making it accessible for anyone to use.
+- "Simplicity": Markdown is designed to be easy to write and read in plain text, making it accessible for anyone to use.
 - 'Portability': Because it’s plain text, you can open and edit Markdown files in any text editor.
 - 'Versatility: Markdown can be easily converted to HTML, PDF, and other formats.
 - 'Widespread Use': Markdown is supported by many platforms, including GitHub, Reddit, and various content management systems (CMS).